Microsoft boss says content theft is normal

 According to him, all content published online is free and available for free copying and use.
 During an interview on CNBC, the host asked him if "artificial intelligence learning companies have stolen intellectual property."
 His response?

-“I think with regard to content that's already on the open web, the social contract for that content since the 1990s has been that fair use applies.
-Anyone can copy, recreate and reproduce it.
-It's 'freeware' if you will, that was the deal."
+"I think that with regard to content that's already out there on the open web, the social contract for that content since the 1990s has been that it's fair use.
+Anyone can copy it, recreate it, and reproduce it.
+It's 'freeware' if you will, that's the deal."

 Mustafa did not choose the best moment to express his very problematic opinion.
 Microsoft (and OpenAI) are currently in the middle of several lawsuits accusing them of stealing copyright protection from online content to train large language models.